What is a Good GMAT Score in 2024?

 Appendix: Average GMAT Scores at Top MBA Programs

 To get an idea of how competitive your GMAT score is, review the average GMAT score of your target school.
-Many business schools’ admissions websites state the average GMAT of their incoming students, like this one from Harvard Business School.
+Many business schools’ admissions websites like the one from Harvard Business School state the average GMAT of their incoming students.

 Note that if you are comparing a GMAT Focus Edition score, you’ll need to use this concordance table.
 This will give you a rough conversion of your score back to the Legacy format, which you then can weigh against averages from top business schools.